GluuFederation/docs-ce-prod/3.0.2/source/admin-guide/scim-uma.md

 ![enable uma](../img/scim/enable_uma.png)

-In the following section we willgo for a deeper insight and see how configurations correlate to concepts already shown.
+In the following section we will go for a deeper insight and see how configurations correlate to concepts already shown.

 ## Built-in configurations